tushar2704/Powerful-RAG-Applications/README.md

 ### Community and Support

-- [RAG Discussion Forum](https://example.com/rag-forum): A community forum for discussing RAG-related topics, sharing experiences, and seeking help from experts.
+- [RAG Discussion](https://www.linkedin.com/in/tusharaggarwalinseec/): A community forum for discussing RAG-related topics, sharing experiences, and seeking help from experts.

-- [RAG Slack Community](https://example.com/rag-slack): A Slack workspace for real-time collaboration and communication among RAG practitioners and researchers.
+- [Slack Community Upcoming](https://www.linkedin.com/in/tusharaggarwalinseec/): A Slack workspace for real-time collaboration and communication among RAG practitioners and researchers.

-- [RAG GitHub Repository](https://github.com/example/rag): A GitHub repository containing code examples, tutorials, and resources related to RAG applications.
+- [Additional RAG GitHub Repository](https://www.linkedin.com/in/tusharaggarwalinseec/): A GitHub repository containing code examples, tutorials, and resources related to RAG applications.

-- [RAG Twitter](https://twitter.com/rag_updates): A Twitter account providing updates, news, and insights about RAG research and development.
+- [Twitter Upcoming](https://www.linkedin.com/in/tusharaggarwalinseec/): A Twitter account providing updates, news, and insights about RAG research and development.

 ## Conclusion